paulcollet/SMART-Data-Vis-v1/ReadMe.md

 Personal Goals:

 1. A reset button if separated graphs were moved
-2. Mouse shows point/vector info?
+2. Mouse controls in general

 Personal Note: OpenMP/threading is problematic as openGL is not thread safe and the vector class is being used sequentially (i.e. vectorname.puck_back(x)).